canalplus/rx-player/src/transports/metaplaylist/README.md

 # MetaPlaylist #################################################################

-The MetaPlaylist is a specific kind of transport: a playlist of different Manifest.
+The MetaPlaylist is a specific kind of transport: a playlist of multiple Manifests.

 ## How the original Manifest files are considered ##############################